 Important: If you translate articles within a collection, make sure you translate the name of that collection, or it won’t appear on your Help Center homepage.
 The articles will still be accessible in searches, and when you send them directly to customers.

-To publish the translated version of your article, select ‘Published’ in the dropdown above the title:
+To publish the translated version of your article, click on the green 'Publish' button in the top right corner.

 And that’s it.
 Your translated article is now published and accessible in your Help Center!